BestTimesToVisit.com Logo

 packing

 Pack light, breathable fabrics and comfortable walking shoes.
-You'll be doing a lot of exploring on cobblestone streets and uneven terrain.
-A wide-brimmed hat and sunglasses are non-negotiable for sunny days, and a light scarf can be both stylish and practical for cooler evenings.
+Provence can get quite warm, especially in summer, and you'll be doing a lot of walking on cobblestone streets.
+A wide-brimmed hat and sunscreen are non-negotiable for protecting yourself from the strong Mediterranean sun.

 safety